MafuMQ/InstaGoods/docs/MOBILE_DEVELOPMENT.md

+# Web App vs Android Native Code Structure

+This project uses a hybrid approach with Capacitor, where the web app and the Android app share much of the same codebase, but also have their own platform-specific code.

+## Web App Code (`src/`)
+- The main application logic, UI, and components are located in the root `src/` folder.
+- Changes made here affect both the web app and the Android app (after rebuilding and syncing assets).
+- To update the Android app with changes from the web app, you must:
+  1. Build the web assets (e.g., `npm run build`).
+  2. Sync the assets to the Android project (e.g., `npx cap sync android`).
+  3. Rebuild the Android app (e.g., in Android Studio or with Gradle).

+## Android Native Code (`android/app/src/`)
+- This folder contains native Android code (Java/Kotlin), resources, and configuration files (e.g., `AndroidManifest.xml`).
+- Changes here only affect the Android app, not the web app.
+- Use this folder for native plugins, platform-specific features, or customizations that require native code.

+## Summary
+- **Web app code (`src/`)**: Shared between web and Android (after build/sync).
+- **Android native code (`android/app/src/`)**: Only affects the Android app.

+Keep this distinction in mind when making changes, and always rebuild/sync as needed to ensure updates are reflected in the Android app.

 # 📱 Mobile Development Guide

 This guide explains how to develop and build InstaGoods as a native Android application using Capacitor.